Ask AI

 Create user

-This action allows you to create new user accounts within your application's built-in user database.
-It's perfect for onboarding new users, setting up administrative accounts, or integrating with external systems that provide user data.
+This action allows you to create new user accounts in your application's built-in user database.
+It's perfect for setting up new users, whether they are customers, employees, or administrators, and configuring their initial access and security settings.

 Input

-• First Name (STRING, Optional) The first name of the user you want to create.
+• Firstname (Text, Optional): The first name of the user you want to create.

-• Last Name (STRING, Optional) The last name of the user you want to create.
+• Lastname (Text, Optional): The last name of the user you want to create.

-• Email (EMAIL, Required) The unique email address for the new user.
+• Email (Email Address, Required): The unique email address for the new user.
 This will be their primary identifier.

-• Password (PASSWORD, Required) The password for the new user account.
+• Password (Password, Required): The password for the new user's account.
 This must meet your application's password strength requirements.

-• Trigger email validation (BOOLEAN, Required, Default: True) If email verification is needed, decide if the validation email should be sent immediately upon user creation or if it should wait until the user attempts to log in for the first time.
+• Trigger email validation (True/False, Required, Default: True): If "Email verification" is True, this setting determines when the verification email is sent.
+Set to True to send it immediately upon user creation.
+Set to False to wait until the user attempts to log in for the first time.

 Output

-• The status (STATUS, Default: USER_CREATION_STATUS) The name of the variable that will hold the outcome of the user creation attempt.
+• The status (Status Text): This variable will provide an update on the outcome of the user creation attempt.
+By default, this variable is named USER_CREATION_STATUS.
 Possible values include:

 • SUCCESS: The user account was created successfully.

-• USER_EXISTS: A user with the provided email address already exists.
+• USER_EXISTS: A user with the provided email address already exists in the database.

-• PASSWORD_INVALID: The provided password did not meet the required criteria (e.g., too short, missing special characters).
+• PASSWORD_INVALID: The password provided did not meet the required security standards (e.g., too short, missing special characters).

-• UNKNOWN_ERROR: An unexpected issue occurred during user creation.
+• UNKNOWN_ERROR: An unexpected issue occurred during the creation process.

 Execution Flow